sbkuehn/Boolean-Operators-Azure/README.md

 # Boolean Operators in Azure
 A collection of enterprise ready examples demonstrating how boolean comparison operators drive cloud automation in Azure environments.
-The examples cover Python, PowerShell, Azure CLI, and Bicep, and are designed for use in FinOps governance, platform engineering, and CI and CD pipelines.
+The examples cover Python, PowerShell, Azure CLI, and Bicep, and are designed for use in FinOps governance, platform engineering, and CI/CD pipelines.

 ---